 Changing Places toilets

-There five Changing Places in central Edinburgh during August.
+There are typically a number of Changing Places in central Edinburgh during August.
 These are accessible toilets with an adult-sized changing bench and hoist, for people who are unable to use a standard accessible toilet.
 Please see the access bookings page for details.

 Blue badge car parking in Edinburgh